fofajardo/tagalog-spellcheck-dictionary/README.md

-# Tagalog Spellchecker
+# Tagalog/Filipino Spellchecker
-A Tagalog Spellchecker (tl) for Pale Moon, Firefox, Thunderbird, and SeaMonkey.
+A spellchecker for the Tagalog/Filipino languages (fil/tl).
+Compatible with Pale Moon, Firefox, Thunderbird, and SeaMonkey.
 Wordlist and affixes file were made by Ramil Sagum, Kevin P. Scannell, and Jan Michael Alonzo.
+Further additions to the wordlist & affixes files plus changes to follow the ortography (in spelling) were made by FranklinDM.

 To enable, right-click in a multi-line text box, select "Languages", then "Tagalog".